nixworks/public/news/2016/12/20/README.md

 ##### December 2016 Congolese protests
 ### [Clashes between security forces and anti-government protesters demanding the resignation of President Joseph Kabila reportedly leave more than 20 people dead in the Democratic Republic of the Congo. ](/news/2016/12/20/clashes-between-security-forces-and-anti-government-protesters-demanding-the-resignation-of-president-joseph-kabila-reportedly-leave-more-th.md)
-_Context: President, Kabila government, DR Congo, December 2016 Congolese protests_
+_Context: December 2016 Congolese protests, President, Kabila government, DR Congo_

 ##### Tupac Shakur
 ### [Tupac Shakur, Joan Baez, and most of the members of Pearl Jam are to receive honors in the Rock and Roll Hall of Fame. ](/news/2016/12/20/tupac-shakur-joan-baez-and-most-of-the-members-of-pearl-jam-are-to-receive-honors-in-the-rock-and-roll-hall-of-fame.md)